Example Behaviour

 Change Field Name Example

 This example shows you how to change the name displayed for a specific field within the issue creation screen.
-Specifically, in this example, the field entitled Summary is changed to Ticket Title in response to the preferences of a particular team.
+In this example, the field entitled Summary is changed to Ticket Title in response to a particular team's preferences.

 Follow the steps below to create the behaviour:

-1. Open the Behaviours tab and click the Create Behaviour button.
+1. Open the Behaviours tab and click Create Behaviour.

 You will see the Create Behaviour screen displayed: